-- Regulatory/Business Strategy The continuous changing regulatory landscape across Europe has the potential to significantly impact the Group's regulatory risk and business strategy. - Military/Political Risk Material reduction in the size of US military deployed in Europe as a result of political decisions around the US Department of Defence budget. - Competitiveness Risk Increased competition from insurers resulting in significant erosion of market share. - Technology/Systems Risk Technological developments significantly changing the insurance product or the way in which it is delivered to customers.

-Technology/Systems fall within operating risk.
+- Regulatory/Business Strategy The continuous changing regulatory landscape across Europe has the potential to significantly impact the Group's regulatory risk and business strategy. - Military/Political Risk Material reduction in the size of US military deployed in Europe as a result of political decisions around the US Department of Defence budget. - Competitiveness Risk Increased competition from insurers resulting in significant erosion of market share. - Technology/Systems Risk Technological developments significantly changing the insurance product or the way in which it is delivered to customers. - Technology/Systems fall within operating risk.
 The other risks, though not explicitly modelled in the standard formula, would be included in the modelled results as the risks would materialise into the financial risks of deteriorating growth and profitability.
-The SCR is considered sufficient to cover these risks for this reason.
+The SCR is considered sufficient to cover these risks for this reason. - Climate Change As the full impact of climate change is currently unknown, it is not possible to consider all possible future outcomes when determining the value of assets, liabilities, the timing of cashflows.
+The Group's view is that any reasonable impact of climate change would not have a material impact on the valuation of assets, liabilities, and the solvency position at the year-end date.
+Climate change continues to be reviewed through the Group's entities Risk Committees.